Thursday dating app: here's the intel on the one-day-a-week app

 What is the Thursday dating app?

 Users then have 24 hours to match, chat, and set up an IRL meeting with a said suitor.
-For those who are ready to hit the ground running, there are also exclusive in-person members-only events on Thursdays, too, so you can really end the week on a high note...and potentially find your other.
+For those who are ready to hit the ground running, there are also exclusive in-person members-only events on Thursdays, too, so you can really end the week on a high note...and potentially find your soulmate!

-"It’s a fact: people are spending too much time on dating apps," the app's co-founders say on Thursday's website (opens in new tab).
+"It’s a fact: people are spending too much time on dating apps," the app's co-founders say on Thursday's website.
 "Not only is the whole experience underwhelming, but pressure to find ‘the one’ is boring.
 When did being single become a thing to be ashamed of?
 That’s where Thursday comes in."

 Spontaneity—and speed—are the name of the Thursday game.
 The goal is to "bridge the gap between online dating and offline experiences" and not waste time doing so.
-And you really do only have 24 hours to make a move, as matches and chats will disappear when the clock strikes midnight on Friday.
-So you better get a move on, Cinderella!

 How does the Thursday dating app work?